KelvinLu93/KelvinLu93.github.io/content/about-site/_index.md

 A: Yes!

-This site was built for me by my friend [Henry](https://github.com/HenryFBP).
+I built this site based heavily off the work of my friend [Henry](https://github.com/HenryFBP).
+He laid the foundation with which I was able to put my own spin on.
 It uses the [Hugo](https://gohugo.io/documentation/) framework and Github Actions.
 See these links.

 - <https://github.com/HenryFBP/henryfbp.github.io/actions>
 - <https://github.com/HenryFBP/henryfbp.github.io/blob/master/.github/workflows/gh-pages.yml>